Leading the fight against HIV and other infectious diseases.

 - Insurance support: We provide both financial support and hands-on guidance for individuals, case managers, and providers to get, keep, and navigate health insurance

 - Prevention: We help people access PrEP or nPEP medications to reduce their risk of contracting HIV

 - Research: We run clinical trials that play a crucial role in accelerating the discovery of safer, simpler, and more effective HIV and other infectious disease treatments

 AccessHealth MA is proud to play a key role in the fight to end the HIV epidemic in Massachusetts and the United States.
 We closely align our efforts and focus with statewide and national HIV/AIDS prevention and treatment strategies.

 AccessHealth MA leads the fight against HIV and other infectious diseases.
-A unique, public health nonprofit, we provide access and support through treatment, prevention, research, and education—all to make Massachusetts a healthier, more equitable place for every resident of the Commonwealth.Learn how to get involved
+A unique, public health nonprofit, we provide access and support through drug assistance, insurance support, prevention, and research—all to make Massachusetts a healthier, more equitable place for every resident of the Commonwealth.Learn how to get involved

 Where we started